Department of Mechanical Engineering

 Baltimore, MD 21250

-Dr. Wu’s research focuses on guidance, navigation and control for autonomous vehicles.
-Dr. Wu obtained a Ph.D. and M.S. in Mechanical & Aerospace Engineering at George Washington University.
+Dr. Wu’s study area includes robotics, embedded systems, and guidance, navigation and control (GN&C).
+He obtained a Ph.D. and M.S. in Mechanical and Aerospace Engineering at George Washington University.
 He earned his B.S. from National Tsing Hua University, Taiwan.
-Dr. Wu joined UMBC from Clear Guide Medical, a spinout of the Johns Hopkins Medical Institutions and the Johns Hopkins University, where he applied modern C++ for research and development for IMU and vision-based surgical navigation devices.
+In 2020, Dr. Wu joined UMBC from Clear Guide Medical, a spinout of the Johns Hopkins Medical Institutions and the Johns Hopkins University, where he applied modern C++ for research and development for IMU and vision-based surgical navigation devices.
 With multiple years of professional software development experiences, there is a strong commitment for Dr. Wu to combine classroom topics with programming practice.

 - T. Wu and T. Lee “Angular velocity observer for velocity-free attitude tracking control on SO(3)” International Journal of Control, Automation, and Systems, 2016, 14(5):1289-1298, doi: 10.1007/s12555-015-0163-3.

 - T. Wu, B. Flewelling, F. Leve, and T. Lee “Spacecraft relative attitude formation tracking using line-of-sight measurements” Journal of Guidance, Control, and Dynamics, 2017, Vol. 40, No. 10, pp. 2616-2629.

 - T. Wu, E. Kaufman, and T. Lee “Globally asymptotically stable attitude observer on SO(3)” in Proceedings of IEEE Conference on Decision and Control, 2015, pp. 2164-2168.

 - T. Wu and T. Lee “Spacecraft position and attitude formation control using line-of-sight observations” in Proceedings of IEEE Conference on Decision and Control, 2014, pp. 970-975.